Indian Pariah Dog

-The Indian pariah dog, also known as the South Asian pye dog and Desi Dog, is a landrace of dog native to the Indian subcontinent.
+The Indian pariah dog, also known as the Indian native dog or INDog, South Asian pye dog and Desi Dog, is a landrace of dog native to the Indian subcontinent.
 They have erect ears, a wedge-shaped head, and a curved tail.
 It is easily trainable and often used as a guard dog and police dog.
-This dog is an example of an ancient group of dogs known as pariah dogs.
+This dog is an example of an ancient group of dogs known as pye-dogs.
 It is possible that the ancestors of this dog dates back 4,500 years ago.Though most street dogs in the Indian subcontinent are in fact Indian pye-dogs, the names for this breed are often erroneously used to refer to all urban South Asian stray dogs despite the fact that some free-ranging dogs in the Indian subcontinent do not match the "pariah type" and may not be pure indigenous dogs but mixed breeds, especially around locations where European colonists historically settled in India, due to admixtures with European dog breeds.

 Also known as

-Is your dog a Indian pariah dog?
+Is your dog a Indian Pariah Dog?

-You can use our Dog Scanner app to find out whether your dog is a Indian pariah dog.
+You can use our Dog Scanner app to find out whether your dog is a Indian Pariah Dog.